 Clerk Report – S. Schultz states that there is one more check (#36429 - $619.30) to be added to the report.
 Requests approval.
 K. Windiate reports that we have received annual billing from Accident Insurance Fund.
 The amount is $13,195.00.
 This amount is prorated between the fire, ambulance and general fund.
 The breakdown for the first installment has been requested to Accident Ins.
 Fund but not received yet.
 Final audit has not been completed as of yet.
 Once breakdown of Work Comp policy is received she will enter in journal.

 Ambulance report – State inspection was completed and there were no citations and both units passed inspections.
 Great news.
 Rig checks are done every day per policy of Torch Lake Township.
 Have an EMT starting on 10.31.2020.
 This position will assist with overtime.
 Two EMT’s going through per diem process as well.
 The basic rig will be out of service for a day or two.
 This is not the ALS unit.
 Mike thanks S. Schultz for working with him on payroll issues.
-Mike will be retiring this week but remains on the Board of TLTA.
+Mike will be retiring this week AS DIRECTOR OF TAA, but remains on the Board of TLTA.& TAA.

 Motion by B. Cook to accept Ambulance and Clerk Report.
 B. Petersen seconded.
 Passed 5-0.